The Benefits of Aloe Vera

 Oprah Winfrey’s secrets to success

 Oprah Winfrey is royalty among the world of celebrities—highly-respected, the image of grace and class, and a true role model.
-As a TV host, CEO, author, actor, producer, and philanthropist, it seems she’s won every outstanding achievement award under the sun, and luckily she’s also one of the most relatable and accessible billionaires out there, having shared so much of herself with the public over the years.
+As a TV host, CEO, author, actor, producer, and philanthropist, it seems she’s won every outstanding achievement award under the sun, and luckily, she’s also one of the most relatable and accessible billionaires out there, having shared so much of herself with the public over the years.

 Beginning as a low-income woman of color, she’s had a tumultuous ride filled with hardships and breaking points.
 Check out the most valuable pieces of advice that have paved her path to success.